nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ 🎊 Shuffle tests

 This is less known option that is disabled by default.
-However, it is for robust test suite it may be very beneficial.
-More test flags and full description available at `go help testflag`.
+However, for robust test suite it is beneficial.
+More test flags and full description is available at `go help testflag`.

 ```